haider385/directory-sort/README.md

 # directory-sort

-python application that files within a directory into corresponding subdirectories based on their file type.
+python application that sorts files within a directory into corresponding subdirectories based on their file type.